MikeBib/osTicket-Configuration/README.md

 STEP 1 – Logging into osTicket
 <p>
 Go to portal.azure.com to connect to the Virtual Machine that was created to look up the IP address and then use remote desktop to log into the VM.
+Then we open osTicket on the webbrowser with localhost/osTicket/.
+Settings icon is what shows in EXAMPLE 1A.
 <p>
 EXAMPLE 1A
 <p>